 Internet/Cable/Phone: All of these are optional, especially for people who have cell phones.
 Cutting Comcast out of your life is probably one of the most exhausted personal finance topics on the internet, so I won’t dwell on it.
 In this already low budget it is a spot to consider cutting, but in the grand scheme of things it is a small expense.
 Cutting Comcast will drop yearly expenses to just under $15,000.

 At this point the costs have been cut down substantially, resulting in a savings rate of over 50% while earning $30,000 a year.
 It is important to keep spending in check, but as I mentioned above the biggest gains will be from increasing income and dedicating more time and effort towards that side of the equation.

 It is possible to live off of $30,000 a year and still get ahead; but you have to put in a lot of effort.
 If you are earning $30,000 a year strive to at least hit a 25% savings rate, and then focus on increasing your income.
 Challenge yourself to hit $50,000 over the next 12 months, Then read my article on How To Get Ahead Earning $50,000 A Year and set a new goal for $60,000 a year.
 Increasing your savings rate is the only way to build wealth and to build wealth quickly.
 Don’t allow yourself to fall into a self defeatist attitude that you can’t get ahead because you don’t earn enough money.

 What do you think about this $30,000 budget?
-Have you been able to save money while earning $30,000 or less?
+Have you been able to save money while earning $30,000 a year or less?
 What advice to you have for other readers?